Federal Correctional Institution, Florence: Notable incidents

 Prior to the fatal assault, Hernández, a Sureños leader, ordered several other inmates to physically assault Zúñiga-García.
 Hernández's lieutenant, Rosález, asked another inmate to act as a lookout during the assault and prevent Zúñiga-García from escaping.
 During the early hours of December 29, 2008, Pluma and three of the unnamed co-conspirators entered the cell with their makeshift weapons, padlocks attached to belts, and began a 15-minute beating of Zúñiga-García while Ruelas and another unnamed co-conspirator took their places as lookouts.
 Three other participants pleaded to lesser charges and agreed to testify against the four men.

 Pluma, Ruelas, Rosález, and Hernández were convicted of conspiring to assault Zúñiga-García and second-degree murder on June 14, 2011.
-They are all serving lengthy sentences at high-security facilities.
+They are all serving lengthy sentences at high-security facilities:

+Justin Hernandez (30123-013) is located in the nearby supermax prison ADX Florence; scheduled for release on November 15, 2058.
+José Augustín Pluma (34104-013) is in USP Beaumont in Texas; scheduled for release on July 14, 2040.
+Juan Martin Ruelas (11510-081) is in USP Coleman I in Florida; scheduled for release on May 2, 2029.
+Mark Rosález (08961-091) is in USP Lee in Virginia; scheduled for release on October 2, 2040.

 Notable inmates (current and former)

 †Beckley was incarcerated at the adjacent FCI Florence minimum-security prison camp.